 The General Assembly also appropriates other funds to field offices as available.
 These include the interest earned on the Unemployment Insurance (UI) Reserve Fund and the Special Employment Contingency Fund (also known as the Penalty and Interest Fund, or P & I Fund).
-The UI Reserve Fund Interest appropriations were initially estimated at \$4.0 million.
-However, due to the lower interest rates available on accounts, the UI Reserve Fund has not been generating as much revenue as originally estimated.
+The UI Reserve Fund Interest appropriations were initially estimated at \$4.0 million, but may not generate as much revenue as originally estimated due to varying interest rates.
 These funds are the second source utilized by IWD once the General Fund appropriation is depleted.
-Special Employment Contingency Fund appropriations have increased over recent fiscal years and, as of FY 2016, are approximately \$1.8 million.
-This is the third source of State funding that the IWD utilizes if needed.
+Special Employment Contingency Fund appropriations are the third source of State funding that IWD utilizes if needed.